-Your sampling methodology and measurement standards should be consistent throughout the time you report to the Registry.
-All sampling methodologies and measurement standards must be statistically sound and reviewed by certifiers.
-All sample plots shall be permanently monumented for auditing and monitoring purposes.
+Your sampling methodology and measurement standards should be consistent throughout the time you report to the Reserve.
+All sampling methodologies and measurement standards must be statistically sound and reviewed by verifiers.
+While stratification is not a requirement, it should be noted that it does have the potential to simplify verification and possibly lower the costs of verification for reporters.
+Regardless of whether a stratification system is employed in your inventory, all sample plots shall be monumented for auditing and monitoring purposes.
+While plots need not be permanent, reporters must monument plots in a way that allows them to be located and revisited for a period of 12 years.
+If, at the time you first report and verify data, your inventory plots are not monumented in this fashion, you will have until the second verification (i.e. 6 years) to install appropriately monumented plots.
 Plot centers should be referenced on maps, preferably from GPS coordinates.
-The methodologies utilized shall be documented and made available for certification and public review.
+The methodologies utilized shall be documented and made available for verification and public review.
 Annex E provides a list of references of possible sampling methodologies.